 D: Charles Dickens

 It’s all too easy to forget that the serialised novel was the primary medium of family entertainment back in the Victorian era.
 Authors like Charles Dickens were paid by the word so they tended to stretch things out, which means they’ve gained an unfair reputation for being bloated and dull.
 In fact, Dickens worked incredibly hard to keep his stories interesting and entertaining, to keep his circulation numbers up and keep the cheques coming.
 Love romance?
 Dickens has you covered.
 Military history?
 Same.
 Adventure?
 Crime?
 Character study?
 There’s something for everyone in his catalogue, I swear it.
-Read my full review of David Copperfield here.
+Read my full reviews of David Copperfield here and Great Expectations here.

 E: Bernadine Evaristo